 In a customer-centricity project, the output is a strategy to show the way forward and the customer experience design is informing how to get there.
 This kind of project requires a different type of personas — I call them behavioural archetypes.

 The purpose is to educate the stakeholders in the client company (external to the design team) about their existing customers so they can tailor their business goals towards serving them better.
 This is needed because traditionally businesses focus primarily on their own product and what’s important for the business but tend to forget (or not know at all) what’s important for their customers.

-The term behavioural archetype is more accurate as it relates to a typical example of customer behaviours which is characteristic for a group subset of the audience, whereas the term persona stands for a representation of an individual person which carries a lot of subjectivity.
+The term behavioural archetype is more accurate as it represents a typical example of customer behaviour or motivation which is characteristic for a group of people, whereas the term persona relates to an individual person which carries a lot of subjectivity.

 What are behavioural archetypes?